-Frozen pipes that burst can be catastrophic to your home, your health and to your bank account.
-Burst pipes can lead to structural damage, mold and flooding, all of which are expensive to remedy.
+Frozen pipes that burst can be catastrophic to your home, health, and bank account.
+Burst pipes can lead to structural damage, mold, and flooding, all of which are expensive to remedy.
 With freezing temperatures on the way, it’s crucial to know how to prevent frozen pipes.

 Although it is a preventable problem, many homeowners, especially those living in warmer climates, are susceptible to frozen water pipes.
-Homes in warmer climates may not have pipes that are insulated properly, meaning they’re more likely to freeze and burst during cold snaps.
-No matter where you live, it’s important to take steps to prevent your pipes from freezing.
+Homes in warmer regions may not have water lines that are adequately insulated, meaning they’re more likely to freeze and burst during cold snaps.
+No matter where you live, it’s essential to take steps to prevent your pipes from freezing.

 - Let your faucets drip.
 This can in the pipes.
 Even if the pipe freezes, this may prevent it from bursting.

 - Insulate attics, crawl spaces, garages and basements.
 Using insulation to maintain heat in your home can save you money and help prevent frozen pipes.

 - Open bathroom and kitchen cabinet doors.
 This will allow heat to circulate around the pipes keeping them warm.
 Consider leaving open as well so warmth can quickly spread throughout your entire home.

 - Keep the heat on at a steady temperature, even if you go out of town.
 Do not turn the heat down when you go to sleep.
 It’s more common for pipes to freeze and burst overnight due to drops in temperature.
 Keeping the heat up may result in costly but it’s much cheaper than repairing your home due to water damage.

 - Seal all cracks, holes and openings around the house.
 If cold air gets inside, your pipes may freeze.
 Look for cracks and leaks near pipes, vents and wiring.
 Seal the leaks with caulk.